Read replicas in Azure Database for MySQL

 Source server restart

 When you create a replica for a master that has no existing replicas, the master will first restart to prepare itself for replication.
-Please take this into consideration and perform these operations during an off-peak period.
+Take this into consideration and perform these operations during an off-peak period.

 A read replica is created as a new Azure Database for MySQL server.
 An existing server can't be made into a replica.
 You can't create a replica of another read replica.

 A replica is created by using the same server configuration as the master.
 After a replica is created, several settings can be changed independently from the master server: compute generation, vCores, storage, and backup retention period.
 The pricing tier can also be changed independently, except to or from the Basic tier.

 Before a master server configuration is updated to new values, update the replica configuration to equal or greater values.
 This action ensures the replica can keep up with any changes made to the master.

 If you stop replication between a master server and a read replica, the stopped replica becomes a standalone server that accepts both reads and writes.
 The standalone server can't be made into a replica again.

 Deleted source and standalone servers

 To prevent data from becoming out of sync and to avoid potential data loss or corruption, some server parameters are locked from being updated when using read replicas.

 The following server parameters are locked on both the master and replica servers:

 event_scheduler parameter is locked on the replica servers.